Nic30/hwt/README.md

-Also keep in mind that HWT itself is usualy used just like api for code generating by more adwanced tools.
+HWT itself is just API for code generating by more advanced tools, but it can also be used directly by user.
 * There is library full of examples and real designs as well at [hwtLib](https://github.com/Nic30/hwtLib) (for hwt is like stdlib for C).
 * (System) Verilog/VHDL compatibility layer at [hwtHdlParsers](https://github.com/Nic30/hwtHdlParsers) which allows you to import objects from HDL (not maintained).
 * There is HDL parser [hdlConvertor](https://github.com/Nic30/hdlConvertor)